rmaicle/dlang-guide/preliminaries/conventions.md

 writeln("Nesting block comment");       /+ nesting block comment +/
 {% endhighlight %}

-Also, to make source code displays a little shorter, some common source code lines are not included.
+Also, to make source code block texts a little shorter, some common source code lines are not included.
 This avoids syntactic noise that does not necessarily contribute to the actual code being discussed.
 The most common candidates for omission are:

 * import module statements
 * program entry point or the function `main()`

-Here is a small hello world example.
+Here is a small hello world program source code text example showing how to print the text 'Hello world!' to the standard output.

 {% highlight d linenos %}
 import std.stdio;                       // omitted